 The PD duty holder must possess the skills, knowledge, experience and organisational capability (SKATE) related to health and safety in construction which the Regulations demand.

 Keelagher Okey Klein meet the definition of Designer within the terms of the Regulations and also possess the necessary skills, knowledge, experience and organisational capability which are required by the new Regulations to provide our Clients with comprehensive and effective Principal Designer services.

-We are a Registered Practice of the Association for Project Safety for both Principal Designer and CDM Advisor services, having passed their assessment with zero minors further illustrating the outstanding capability of our Practice.
+We are a Chartered Practice of the Association for Project Safety for both Principal Designer and CDM Advisor services, having passed their assessment with zero minors further illustrating the outstanding capability of our Practice.

 Keelagher Okey Klein were also amongst the first construction consultancy practices in the UK to officially include Principal Designer and CDM Advisor services into our Quality Assurance accreditation to BS EN ISO 9001 and to have these new services reflected in our Professional Indemnity Insurance cover.

 Since the enactment of the new Regulations, Keelagher Okey Klein have been appointed as Principal Designer (PD) on a number of major projects the first of which was the demolition of the Bridge over Oxford Road between the Manchester Business School and Crawford House with the University of Manchester.

 This is a significant project demanding a high level of cooperation, coordination, skill, knowledge and experience, not to mention PI cover.
 Our team will also provide support to the Client in compliance with their duties under CDM2015 by providing Client CDM Advisor services in addition to our Principal Designer Duties.
 We are also busy assisting Clients with the pressures brought about by Covid19.